The CJCA welcomes applications from current Queen's Law students to join the editorial board.

 Since the journal is brand-new, student editors will have the opportunity to help shape it, and Professor Karton encourages student editors to develop and implement their own initiatives (a journal blog? a podcast series? a database of Canadian arbitration statutes and regulations? conferences or other events?)

-- A cv, highlighting any research or editorial experience
+- A resumé highlighting any relevant experience;

 - A writing sample.
 This need not be on a legal topic; the purpose is more to gauge your writing style and attention to detail than your knowledge of any particular content.